This is one in a series presenting news on technology and innovation, made possible with generous support from the Lemelson Foundation.

 An old proverb says you’ve got to crack a few eggs to make an omelet.
 Most people then toss those eggshells out.
 Indeed, a lot of eggshells end up in landfills, observes Boniface Tiimob.
 He’s a materials scientist and graduate student at Tuskegee University in Alabama.
 But now, he says, there’s a promising new use for that waste.
 Those shells can be recycled into packaging for more eggs or other goods.

 Vijaya Rangari is a materials scientist, also at Tuskegee.
-He and Tiimob got their idea when the National Science Foundation challenged 19researchers to find ways to put wastes to good use.
+He and Tiimob got their idea when the National Science Foundation challenged researchers to find ways to put wastes to good use.
 The team even decided to make its new packaging biodegradable.
 In other words, they designed it to break down into safe materials over a fairly short period.
 Then nature can recycle those breakdown products into new resources.

 For their design, the team members drew on their chemistry knowledge and did some homework.
 For instance, they studied some earlier work on biodegradable polymers.
 Polymers are made from long chains of repeating groups of atoms.
 Two biodegradable ones are PLA and PBAT.
 PLA, or polylactic acid, comes from cornstarch.
 On its own, it’s strong but very brittle.
 “It doesn’t have flexibility at all,” Tiimob says.
 PBAT — short for poly (butylene adipate-co-terephthalate) — comes from petroleum.
 It’s very flexible but not very strong.